Printable checklist · 2026 guide

 Customers should slow down when a quote relies on urgency, does not show fees in writing, emphasizes promotional metals without explaining spreads, recommends collectible coins inside an IRA, or treats tax guidance as if it came from a qualified tax advisor.

 Article reviewed and edited by Daniel — independent precious-metals retirement researcher.
+Updated July 2026 with guidance on reading "best company" ranking methodologies.

 Further Reading